-If you’re a female solo traveler, you might feel more comfortable in the women and children’s carriage which are on most metros.
+If you’re a female solo traveller, you might feel more comfortable in the women and children’s carriage which are on most metros.

-Northern Lauren has some good tips for the Mexico City metro – check ‘em out.
+Northern Lauren has some good tips for the Mexico City metro – check them out.

 All that aside, common sense is enough to keep you safe in Mexico City.